ProjectSWGCore/Holocore/README.md

 The project uses submodules.
 Get them by running: git submodule update --init

 ## MongoDB ##
-User information is read from a MongoDB database that can be run on any machine on your network.
-Default is the machine that Holocore is running on.
+A MongoDB instance can be bootstrapped by running `docker-compose up -d`.

-1. Create database: `use cu`
+This will run and initialize a MongoDB instance with a default game server user.
-2. Create your game user: `db.users.insert({"username": "user", "password": "pass", "accessLevel": "dev", "banned": false, "characters": []})`
+* Username: user

-Enabling the Character Builder Terminals:
+* Password: pass

-1. Switch to the relevant database: `use cu`
+This will also run a web UI, which can be accessed in the browser at: http://localhost:8081

-2. Enable the character builder: `db.config.insertOne({ "package": "support.data.dev", "characterBuilder": true })`
+You can stop both with: `docker-compose down`.

 ## Running Holocore ##
-Compile and run Holocores main code using Gradle: `./gradlew run`
+Compile and run Holocores main code using Gradle: `./gradlew runDevelopment`

 ## Running automated tests ##
 Compile and run Holocores automated tests using Gradle: `./gradlew test --info`

 # Running your own server #
-If you're interesting in running your own server, you should use the provided Docker image.
+If you're interested in running your own server, you should use the provided Docker image.